 Liz Goldner covers a broad range of subjects in her articles, profiles and reviews.
 She reports on artists — from figurative to conceptual, to Light and Space, to graffiti.
 She writes articles on healing PTSD through art, on the merging of art with nature, of art with science, environmental art and California Scene Painting, among numerous other art related topics.
 She derives great joy from dialoguing with artists, art lovers and arts administrators in interviews, on studio visits and at the many exhibitions she attends.

-The award winning art and cultural journalist haunted NYC museums, particularly MoMA, as a teenager, and later worked in general journalism, touring museums in her spare time.
-In 2000, she fortuitously became the OC Metro art columnist, and soon graduated to reviewing art for many other publications.Living in Laguna Beach, she writes about artists, art trends, art administrators, exhibitions and venues in Laguna, Southern California and nationwide for: KCET Artbound, Artillery magazine, Art Ltd. magazine, ArtScene, Laguna Beach Art Magazine, Premiere OC and other publications.
+The award winning art and cultural journalist grew up in the NYC area, and haunted the city’s museums, particularly MoMA, as a teenager.
+She worked in general journalism, touring museums in her spare time.
+She later moved to Southern California and in 2000, she fortuitously became the OC Metro (Orange County, CA magazine) art columnist, and soon graduated to reviewing art for many other publications.Living in Laguna Beach, she writes about artists, art trends, art administrators, exhibitions and venues in Laguna, Southern California and nationwide for: KCET Artbound, Artillery magazine, Art Ltd. magazine, ArtScene, Laguna Beach Art Magazine, Premiere OC and other publications.

 Selected articles, profiles, reviews